soyeonm/soyeonm.github.io/_pages/about.md

 News
 ======

 Jan.
-5. 2022: Invited talk on FILM(https://soyeonm.github.io/FILM_webpage/) at Computer Vision Lab at GIST(https://gistvision.github.io/)!
+5. 2022: Invited talk on [FILM](https://soyeonm.github.io/FILM_webpage/) at [GIST Computer Vision Lab](https://gistvision.github.io/)!
 Thank you for inviting me!

 Jul.
 6, 2021: I have been chosen as the **second place recipient of the  Charles & Jennifer Johnson Artificial Intelligence and Decision Making M.Eng Thesis Award** for 2021, for my Master's Thesis “Towards Knowledge-Based, Robust Question Answering.”
 Thank you once again, Pete and Preethi!